This online delivery, primarily designed for rural educators, begins each Fall term.

 To see a typical list of courses per term, visit an example Current Program Students page.

-The program coordinators can help you determine which online delivery option best fits your needs.
+The program coordinator can help you determine which online delivery option best fits your needs.

 Each course will include synchronous learning sessions where the professor and students meet online at the same time.
 These sessions are tentatively planned for Mondays from 5:00 to 7:00 p.m. and one Wednesday per month from 5:00 to 6:00 p.m. (all Mountain Time).
 Students will have input on session scheduling.